Simeon I of Bulgaria

-During Simeon's rule, Bulgaria spread over a territory between the Aegean, the Adriatic and the Black Sea.
+During Simeon's rule, Bulgaria spread over a territory between the Aegean, the Adriatic and the Black seas.
 The newly independent Bulgarian Orthodox Church became the first new patriarchate besides the Pentarchy, and Bulgarian Glagolitic and Cyrillic translations of Christian texts spread all over the Slavic world of the time.
 It was at the Preslav Literary School in the 890s that the Cyrillic alphabet was developed.
-Halfway through his reign, Simeon assumed the title of Emperor (Tsar), having prior to that been styled Prince (Knyaz).
+Halfway through his reign, Simeon assumed the title of "emperor" (Tsar), having prior to that been styled "prince" (Knyaz).